sowbhagyavallich/RedHatTest/README.md

 #pydrive

 PyDrive is a wrapper library of google-api-python-client that simplifies many common Google Drive API tasks.

+#google-api-python-client

+Google API Client Library for Python

 #Installation

-Use the package manager pip to install pydrive
+Use the package manager pip to install pydrive and Google API Client

 pip install pydrive

+pip install google-api-python-client